piclas-framework/piclas/docs/documentation/userguide/tutorials/pic-poisson-Landau-damping/pic-poisson-Landau-damping.md

     ! =============================================================================== !
     !
 PIC: Interpolation/Deposition
     ! =============================================================================== !
     PIC-DoInterpolation             = T              !
-Activate Lorentz forces acting on charged particles PIC-Interpolation-Type         = particle_position        !
-Field interpolation method for Lorentz force calculation PIC-Deposition-Type            = shape_function           !
+Activate Lorentz forces acting on charged particles PIC-DoDeposition                = T              !
+Activate charge deposition to the grid PIC-Deposition-Type             = shape_function !
 Particle-field coupling method. shape_function_adaptive determines the cut-off radius of the shape function automatically
-    PIC-shapefunction-radius       = 0.5
     PIC-shapefunction-dimension     = 1              !
-Shape function specific dimensional setting
+Sets the shape function 1D (the default is 3D)
     PIC-shapefunction-direction     = 1              !
+Sets the axial direction of the 1D shape function (1:x, 2:y, 3:z)
-Shape function specific coordinate direction setting PIC-shapefunction-alpha        = 10                       !
-Shape function specific parameter that scales the waist diameter of the shape function
+    PIC-shapefunction-alpha         = 10             !
+Sets the shape function exponent, which effectively scales the waist diameter of the shape function

-where the interpolation type `PIC-Interpolation-Type = particle_position` is currently the only option for specifying how electro(-magnetic) fields are interpolated to the position of the charged particles.
+    PIC-shapefunction-radius        = 0.5            !
+Radius of influence for the shape function deposition method PIC-shapefunction-3D-deposition = F              !
+Deposit the charge over volume (3D) is true or over a line (1D) or area (2D) if set false

+Electro(-magnetic) forces that act on charged particles and accelerate these are activated by setting `PIC-DoInterpolation=T`.
+The deposition of charges to the grid, which is required to consider source terms in the field solver, is activated via `PIC-DoDeposition=T`.
+For the deposition method, the shape function is selected via `PIC-Deposition-Type=shape_function`, which has multiple additional parameters to set the dimensionality and form of the shape function.
+The dimension `PIC-shapefunction-dimension=1` and direction `PIC-shapefunction-direction=1` sets a 1D shape function in x-direction and are specific to the one-dimensional setup that is simulated here.
+The form of the shape function is adjusted by setting the radius of influence via `PIC-shapefunction-radius = 0.5` and the waist radius via `PIC-shapefunction-alpha = 10`.
+The parameter `PIC-shapefunction-3D-deposition` decides whether the charge is deposited in a volume or on a line/area, depending on the dimensionality that is set for the shape function.
-The dimension `PIC-shapefunction-dimension`, here 1D and direction `PIC-shapefunction-direction`, are selected specifically for the one-dimensional setup that is simulated here.
-The different available deposition types are described in more detail in Section {ref}`sec:PIC-deposition`.
+The different available deposition types are described in more detail in Section {ref}`sec:PIC-deposition` and piclas can display a help section for the deposition methods by running

+    ./piclas --help "PIC Deposition"

 #### Particle solver